 | AGREEMENT STATE REPORT - STOLEN MOISTURE DENSITY GAUGE|

-The following was received from the California Department of Public Health - Radiologic Health Branch (RHB) via email:
+The following information was received from the State of Washington via email:

 THIS MATERIAL EVENT CONTAINS A "LESS THAN CAT 3" LEVEL OF RADIOACTIVE MATERIAL